 In cases where there are inconsistencies with documentation, applicants are asked to supply additional information.
 UoPeople levies no charges associated with verifying student identity.

 Review of Documentation

 Any document submitted in any part of the admissions process may be reviewed by relevant institutions, including the institution issuing the documentation and/or by an established foreign evaluation service that can establish degree comparability.
-Approved credential evaluation services are current members of NACES or AICE.
-The University may also accept evaluations from other credible sources, and students are welcome to check with the Office of Admissions at email@example.com for further information.
+Approved credential evaluation services must be current members of NACES or AICE.
+The University may also accept evaluations from other credible sources, and students are welcome to check with the Office of Admissions at email@example.com for the English programs and firstname.lastname@example.org for the Arabic Division for further information.